docker/docs/language/python/index.md

 toc_max: 2
 ---

-The Python getting started guide teaches you how to create a containerized Python application using Docker.
+The Python getting started guide teaches you how to containerize a Python application using Docker.
 In this guide, you'll learn how to:

-* Create a sample Python application
 * Create a new Dockerfile which contains instructions required to build a Python image
 * Build an image and run the newly built image as a container
 * Set up volumes and networking